brandoz2255/Obsidian-Notes/cyber_stuff/Operators.md

 - sentinels  in C++ #research
 - processing a sequence of inputs
 - How cin can be used in C++ #research
+- whilel loops and how they work in C++ #research
+- how it changes based on condition statements if else statements
+- How to update values in a loop